 Botin urges EU to define green lending to reduce dependence on Russian energy

-MADRID, April 1 (Reuters) - The Chairman of Spain's Santander SAN.MC Ana Botin on Friday called for the European Union to define what kind of lending is considered consistent with a net zero energy policy in order to be able to reduce dependence on Russian oil and gas.
+MADRID, April 1 (Reuters) - The chairman of Spanish bank Santander SAN.MC on Friday called for the European Union to define what kind of lending is considered consistent with a net zero energy policy, to help hasten moves to reduce dependence on Russian oil and gas.

+The EU, which was already targeting a shift towards green energy from fossil fuels, has said since Russia invaded Ukraine in February that it will cut Russian gas imports by two-thirds this year and end the use of Russian gas by 2027.

-Botin said that though its direct exposure to Russia was negligible at 80 million euros ($88.4 million), there was some indirect impact stemming from higher inflation and lower economic growth though the bank internal's assessment foresaw no further escalation, with "the invasion contained within Ukraine."
+Botin said that though Santander's direct exposure to Russia was negligible at 80 million euros ($88.4 million), it expected some indirect impact from the Ukraine conflict stemming from higher inflation and lower economic growth.

+She said the bank internal's assessment foresaw "no further escalation and the war contained within Ukraine".

+Botin underlined the need to change global energy policies and accelerate investments in renewables, "so we can help people to go green and businesses to make the necessary transition".

+She said that process would be "more challenging" for emerging economies, for small and mid-sized companies and vulnerable groups, and therefore asked for incentives.

+On Thursday, the ECB said euro zone banks' direct exposure to Russia was relatively minor but sanctions could still reverberate through the financial system through volatility in energy and commodity prices.

-Santander's Chairman assured that the bank had taken necessary steps to comply with financial restrictions, sanctions imposed on Russia by the European Union, the United Kingdom and the U.S, "and will continue to observe these requisites as the situation develops."
+Botin assured shareholders that the bank had taken necessary steps to comply with financial restrictions and EU, UK and U.S. sanctions imposed on Russia, "and will continue to observe these requisites as the situation develops".

+Santander's Chief Executive Officer, Jose Antonio Alvarez, said the bank was strengthening controls against potential operational threats, including cybersecurity and money laundering.

+Spanish banks in general rank among the less exposed to Russian credit, with Spain's central bank estimating their credit risk at just above 700 million euros.

 ($1 = 0.9047 euros)